Evolution of Preferences in Multiple Populations: Perfect Observability

 \section{Perfect Observability}

-In this section we discuss the case where the degree of observability is equal to one, that is, players' preferences are common knowledge.
-Therefore, the subjective game in each round of play can be seen as an $n$-player game in normal form.
+In this section we discuss the case where the degree of observability is equal to one, that is, players can always observe one another's preferences.
+Therefore, the interactions among players in each game round can be seen as an $n$-player game in normal form.